 Remember to continue to follow the possession order for your child

 Just because everything is in flux around you and your child does not mean that your court orders are going to change along with them.
-In fact, I can just about promise you that there is no clause in the possession orders that states your court orders become null and void the second that a pandemic is declared.
+I can just about promise you that no clause in the possession orders states your court orders become null and void the second that a pandemic is declared.
 Rather, your orders are there as a guidepost for you and your ex-spouse even when times are tough and uncertain.

 The school calendar that operates for your child will continue to provide instruction as to when pick up/drop offs should occur.
-Essentially, we have been told to act as if school hadn’t been cancelled for the rest of the year.
-Act as if school was in session and work your periods of possession into the calendar.
+Essentially, we have been told to act as if the school hadn’t been canceled for the rest of the year.
+Act as if the school was in session and work your periods of possession into the calendar.

 How to coordinate travel in between homes during the coronavirus pandemic

-While being mindful of the stay at home orders is important, do not assume that you cannot go and see your child while various orders are in place that restrict our abilities to leave the home.
+While being mindful of the stay-at-home orders is important, do not assume that you cannot go and see your child while various orders are in place that restrict your abilities to leave the home.
 Allowing your child to see the other parent is an essential activity.
-Another thing to keep in mind is that the degree to which law enforcement is actually enforcing these orders may vary from location to location.
+Another thing to keep in mind is that the degree to which law enforcement is enforcing these orders may vary from location to location.
 You are very unlikely to be pulled over and questioned as to where you are going during this time.

-As with everything else associated with parenting in this time period, it is crucial that you are patient with your ex-spouse.
+As with everything else associated with parenting in this period, you must be patient with your ex-spouse.
 This can be difficult especially if you and your ex-spouse are on difficult terms in the aftermath of a tricky/painful divorce.
-Your attitude will determine how well you and your ex-spouse are able to co-parent during this time.
+Your attitude will determine how well you and your ex-spouse can co-parent during this time.
 Do not assume that your ex-spouse is going to make your life difficult.
 He or she may be more willing to coordinate with you on necessary changes to your order than you would have assumed previously.

-If worse comes to worse and your child does get sick with the coronavirus or any other sickness while the stay at home orders are in place you should reach out to your pediatrician before anything else.
+If worse comes to worst and your child does get sick with the coronavirus or any other sickness while the stay-at-home orders are in place you should reach out to your pediatrician before anything else.
 He or she can instruct you on additional steps to take as far as getting your child tested for the virus and any other steps that you all should take while your child gets better.

 When it comes to possession and visitation with your child while he or she is sick, you will need to work out details of what to do with your child’s other parent.
 The parenting plan and orders contained in your final decree of divorce would still be in place.
 You all would likely choose to keep your child in one place for the duration of his or her sickness.
 That would create stability for your child and minimize the exposure that other people have to your child (and vice versa).